Skip to main content

 Let’s look at the problem between the impresarios.

-A business relationship between an impresario and an entertainer is formed through an exclusive artist contract.
-The relationship between the two is not an employment relationship, but it has a very unique attribute in that the entertainer is supervised and managed by the impresario, and at the same time it is mixed into a partnership relationship up where expenses are settled and profits are shared in accordance with the contracted share.
+An exclusive artist contract forms a business relationship between an impresario and an entertainer.
+The relationship is not an employment relationship, but it has a unique attribute in that the entertainer is supervised and managed by the impresario.
+At the same time, it is mixed into a partnership relationship where expenses are settled, and profits are shared by the contracted share.

 K-pop impresarios who want to brand the personalities of celebrities organize entertainers into groups, which requires more training than before this system because of the grouping.
-This gives rise to the "trainee system" to improve the quality of artists' performance, which means a huge increase in production costs.
+This gives rise to the “trainee system” to improve the quality of artists’ performance, which significantly increases production costs.

-The solution to this problem is to legally create a separate business entity for each idol group.
+The solution to this problem is legally creating a separate business entity for each idol group.
 HYBE has labeled and systematized this.
 In principle, each idol group is a separate corporation.
 And the parent company controls the independent subsidiary with enough shares to ensure management control.

-In the case of ADOR, which is led by Min Hee-jin (I'll leave out what is already known), they had to register a trademark in order to expand NewJeans.
+In the case of ADORled by Min Hee-jin (I’ll leave out what is already known), they had to register a trademark to expand NewJeans.
 Since they had to operate overseas, they applied in English, and even typos and shortened versions of the team name were filed in case of overseas piracy.
-Anyone who searches the Korean Intellectual Property Office's online search site, Kipris, can see them.
+Anyone who searches the Korean Intellectual Property Office’s online search site, Kipris, can see them.
 There are at least a few dozen applications (including the company name ADOR).
-Especially because of their international activities, they have to file overseas applications with patent offices in foreign countries where they want to expand.
+Mainly because of their international activities, they have to file overseas applications with patent offices in foreign countries where they want to expand.
 All of this requires an unprecedented amount of money.

 6. Fundraising (Equity and Debt)

-HYBE, the parent company, provided all of these funds to ADOR to support the debut of NewJeans under the rule of "one idol group, one corporation".
+HYBE, the parent company, provided all of these funds to ADOR to support the debut of NewJeans under the rule of “one idol group, one corporation.”
 The artist company ADOR, with an original founding capital of approximately USD 73,900 (KRW 100 million), has undergone two capital increases and is now a corporation with a capital of approximately USD 11,887,270 (KRW 16.1 billion).
 To raise this money, HYBE, as a listed company, raised money from the stock market through the paid-in capital increase.
-In other words, NewJeans was funded by its many shareholders of the parent company, therefore when HYBE didn't supply the above investments and support to ADOR, NewJeans would not exist today.
+In other words, NewJeans was funded by its many parent company shareholders; therefore, when HYBE didn’t supply the above investments and support to ADORNewJeans would not exist today.

 In addition to its investment in ADOR, HYBE’s disclosure data shows that it has frequently lent operating funds to ADOR, and the amount of money transferred in the first half of the year alone is approximately USD 3 million (KRW 4 billion) (HYBE Semi-Annual Report, August 14, 2023).
 If an ordinary entertainment management company had raised that much money from the finance industry, it would not have been able to afford the acquisition fees and interest costs.

 Furthermore, HYBE split off Source Music (artists management company of LE SSERAFIM) to form ADOR by incorporating some of the NewJeans members who belonged to Source Music, and about USD 3.5 million (KRW 4.8 billion) of goodwill was booked at that time (HYBE Consolidated Audit Report, March 16, 2023).
-We do not know how this goodwill will be depreciated in the future, but this fact also means that HYBE did not recruit the NewJeans members for free.
+We are still determining how this goodwill will be depreciated in the future, but this fact also means that HYBE did recruit the NewJeans members, not for free.

 7. Entering into a Shareholders’ Agreement and Attempting to Become Independent

-I don't know how it is now, but as of June 30, 2023, Min Hee-jin held 2,700 common shares of the parent company HYBE (HYBE Consolidated Audit Report dated March 16, 2023).
-She also holds 17.8% of the shares of NewJeans' exclusive management company ADOR.
-Of course, it depends on the purchase price, but considering that ADOR's current equity capital is approximately USD 11,887,270 (KRW 16.1 billion), it is not difficult to estimate the amount at the par value of its shares.
-It's not necessary to mention how much it's worth at the corporate valuation nothing at all.
+I am still determining how it is now, but as of June 30, 2023, Min Hee-jin held 2,700 common shares of the parent company, HYBE (HYBE Consolidated Audit Report dated March 16, 2023).
+She also has 17.8% of NewJeans’ exclusive management company ADOR shares.
+Of course, it depends on the purchase price.
+Still, considering that ADOR’s current equity capital is approximately USD 11,887,270 (KRW 16.1 billion), it is easy to estimate the amount at the par value of its shares.
+It’s optional to mention how much it’s worth at the corporate valuation, but nothing at all.

 Min Hee-jin is the CEO of ADOR.
-Previously she was a producer who discovered, cast, trained, and debuted idols, but now her status has been changed to 'executive producer' with administrative authority.
+Previously, she was a producer who discovered, cast, trained, and debuted idols, but now her status has been changed to ‘executive producer’ with administrative authority.
 Whether this was done to ensure independent management or just to lend her name as a symbolic figurehead to use her career in SM does not matter.
 The Korean Commercial Code states that a director who uses a name that can be recognized as an authorized representative of a corporation is liable to a bona fide third party (Article 395 of the Commercial Code).
-This fact means that she must not be able to avoid the responsibilities of ADOR in connection with the management of the company either internally or externally.
+This fact means that she must not be able to avoid the responsibilities of ADOR in connection with the company’s management, either internally or externally.

 Min Hee-jin is both a shareholder and CEO of ADOR.
-When she acquired her stake in the company, she signed a Shareholders' Agreement with the parent company HYBE, and agreed to all sorts of options that prevented her from unilaterally disposing of her stake to a third party without HYBE's consent.
-How many CEOs do you think there are in Korea who are CEOs of a company with a capital of USD 11.8 million (KRW 16.1 billion), a company that is only three years old, and in the entertainment industry, in South Korea?
+When she acquired her stake in the company, she signed a Shareholders’ Agreement with the parent company, HYBE.
+She agreed to all sorts of options that prevented her from unilaterally disposing of her stake to a third party without HYBE’s consent.
+How many CEOs do you think there are in Korea who are CEOs of a company with a capital of USD 11.8 million (KRW 16.1 billion), a company that is only three years old, and in the entertainment industry in South Korea?

-In such a situation, if whoever is trying to become independent has to get the approval of the majority shareholder parent company, it is normal, but if there are third-party investors and she is trying to shake up the company she is working for or use a series of events to secure a more favorable position for herself and the benefit of those third party investors, it might be deceiving the public.
+In such a situation, if whoever is trying to become independent has to get the approval of the majority shareholder parent company, it is normal.
+Still, suppose there are third-party investors, and she is trying to shake up the company she is working for or use a series of events to secure a more favorable position for herself and the benefit of those third-party investors.
+In that case, it might be deceiving the public.

-There are many charges against Min Hee-jin, including embezzlement, but as we know, if she is found guilty, breach of trust is punishable even if it is an attempted offense, because this crime is not an offense unpunishable over objection or an offense subject to complaint, so she will not escape punishment even if the charges are dropped by HYBE, the parent company.
+There are many charges against Min Hee-jin, including embezzlement, but as we know, if she is found guilty, breach of trust is punishable even if it is an attempted offense.
+Because this crime is not unpunishable over the objection or subject to complaint, she will not escape punishment even if HYBE, the parent company, drops the charges.
 Unfortunately, the die is cast!

-The idols, all of the members of NewJeans are irrelevant to this matter.
+The idols and all of the members of NewJeans are irrelevant to this matter.
 This time, the impresarios screwed up.

 Comments